 Aaron Hill holds the Williams S. Spears Chair in Business Administration at Oklahoma State University.
 His primary research focuses on understanding how the personal characteristics and situational factors of both executives and other key employees work both independently and in concert to affect firm-level outcomes.
 Dr. Hill's research has examined executives at both the individual and...

 Scott Johnson’s research focuses on public policy and developmental entrepreneurship, corporate governance, and the philosophy of science.
 Johnson is an Associate Professor of Management.

 Toby Joplin serves as a Clinical Assistant Professor in Managemet and is currently the Director of the Executive Doctorate Programs in Business Management.

 Bill McLean focuses on economic education and Austrian Thought.
 He is a Lecturer in Economics.

 William D. Paiva, PhD, is Executive Director of Oklahoma State University's Center for Health Systems Innovation (CHSI).
 The Center is focused on transforming rural and Native America health through the implementation of innovative care delivery and IT solutions.
 Within CHSI, the Innovation arm focuses on improving rural health care by implementing new and innovative care delivery models...

 Griffin Pivateau studies legal issues relevant to entrepreneurs.
-He is an Assistant Professor of Legal Studies.
+He is an Associate Professor of Legal Studies.